wechto/paper/README.md

   LfO: FORM (“Future Observation Reward Model”) is derived from an inverse RL objective and imitates using a model of expert behavior learned by generative modelling of the expert’s observations, without needing ground truth actions.

+  :curly_loop: [AMP: Adversarial Motion Priors for Stylized Physics-Based Character Control](https://arxiv.org/pdf/2104.02180.pdf) :no_mouth:

+  we presented an adversarial learning system for physics based character animation that enables characters to imitate diverse behaviors from large unstructured datasets, without the need for motion planners or other mechanisms for clip selection.

 :curly_loop: [Reinforced Imitation Learning by Free Energy Principle](https://arxiv.org/pdf/2107.11811.pdf) :droplet: